 Central Ohio Youth for Christ

 Xenos works in partnership with Central Ohio Youth for Christ.
-Youth for Christ (YFC) is an evangelical ministry that has been serving youth and families in central Ohio since 1981.
-A significant portion of YFC ministry is dedicated to working with at-risk teens from both community ministry in urban neighborhoods and institutional work in juvenile detention centers.
-Currently over 2,000 at-risk young people are involved annually in YFC ministry.
+Youth for Christ (YFC) is an evangelical ministry that began serving youth and families in central Ohio in 1981.
+A significant portion of YFC’s ministry is dedicated to working with at-risk teens both from urban neighborhoods and those being held in local juvenile detention centers.
+YFC serves more than 4,000 at-risk young people every year through their various outreaches which include mentoring, job and life-skills training, faith-based programming and professional counseling.

-The long term goal for these ministries is to raise lifelong followers of Jesus Christ from at-risk communities who in turn become servants and leaders within these communities.
+YFC’s goal is to raise up life-long followers of Jesus Christ from at-risk communities, who in turn become servants and leaders within these communities.